xeniaqian94/dataset/README.md

 1. Use OpenNMT preprocess.py to transofrm tokenized data into OpenNMT compatible form.
 Pay attention to parameter setting, e.g. we set -src_seq_length, -tgt_seq_length, etc. as large as possible so that no data is being pruned.

+2. Integrate the policy gradient method into NMT from the state-of-the-art NMT codebase, OpenNMT.

 ### Getting ready